 Vermilion Lakes are three Lakes right next to Banff, Alberta, Canada.
 With Mount Rundle and Sulphur Mountain in the background the scenery at the lakes is superb.
 The level ways around Vermilion Lakes are popular for hiking, running and cycling.

 Lake O’Hara is not the only stunning lake in Yoho National Park, British Columbia, Canada.
-Emerald Lake is also fabulous and on top of that easy accessible.
+Emerald Lake is also fabulous and on top of that easily accessible.
 Therefore it is a popular tourist destination.
 Last but not least it is the largest of Yoho’s lakes.

 Lake O’Hara is situated in Yoho National Park, British Columbia, Canada.
-To get there it is either necessary to book a bus ticket long in advance or hike there 11 kilometres on a everything but scenic service road.
+To get there it is either necessary to book a bus ticket long in advance or hike there 11 kilometres on an everything but scenic service road.
 However, it is absolutely worth it and due to the limited seats on […]

 Situated on the top of Harbour Centre, Vancouver Lookout offers a spectacular 360° view of Vancouver.
 In 40 seconds glass elevators whisk one 168,60 metres skyward to the observation deck.
-Vancouver Lookout was opened 1977 by American astronaut Neil Armstrong.
+Vancouver Lookout was opened in 1977 by American astronaut Neil Armstrong.

 Spray Lakes in Alberta, Canada, are a string of lakes formed along Spray River.
 Since the river was dammed Spray Lakes became Spray Lakes Reservoir.
-The area is easy accessible by car and therefore popular for a camping trip or just a picnic.
+The area is easily accessible by car and therefore popular for a camping trip or just a picnic.